-Many women, when pregnant, worry about everything entering their body.
+Many women, when pregnant, worry about everything that enters their body.
 Concerns about their diet and medications run rampant.
 This is especially true when it comes to one hotly debated topic: the seasonal flu shot.

 The flu shot is considered an important part of prenatal care, and the American College of Obstetricians and Gynecologists calls it "an essential element of pre-pregnancy, prenatal, and postpartum care" and calls on “all obstetrician–gynecologists and all providers of obstetric care [to] advocate for influenza vaccination and provide [it] to their pregnant patients.”
 Changes in a woman’s immune system, heart, and lungs during pregnancy make her more susceptible to infection.
 Even women in good health prior to pregnancy and with a history of mild flu symptoms are at risk of serious illness should they become sick with the flu during pregnancy.
 A study of hospitalizations during the 2009–2010 H1N1 flu pandemic in Washington State found that pregnant women were more likely to need hospital care compared to non-pregnant flu patients, particularly in the Intensive Care Unit (ICU).
 A similar study from the 2013–2014 flu season in California reached the same conclusion.
 Pregnant women benefit most from the flu vaccine, and they should receive antiviral medication promptly if one suspects they have the flu.

 Therefore, the CDC urges all women who will be pregnant during flu season to get a flu shot in any trimester—but not the nasal spray flu vaccine, which should be avoided during pregnancy since it contains live virus.
 The shot contains inactivated (dead) virus, and is considered safer during pregnancy.

 Opting out of the flu vaccine